zaFa87/sageArcherCodePuzzle/README.md

 ```
 deactivate
 ```
-You can skipp the above steps if you are using a code editor like PyCharm
+You can skip the above steps if you are using a code editor like _PyCharm_

 When you are sure your virtual environment is running you can proceed.